stevenrskelton/stevenrskelton.github.io/_posts/2023-12-04-many-forms-of-concurrency-parallelism.md

 ### Distributed Concurrency

-The concurrency required to take advantage of multiple instances is different than the currency required to take advantage of multiple cores. `Distributed Concurrency` introduces many new concerns that are not present when designing around `Local Concurrency`.
+The concurrency required to take advantage of multiple instances is different from the currency required to take advantage of multiple cores. `Distributed Concurrency` introduces many new concerns that are not present when designing around `Local Concurrency`.